batfish/batfish/docs/contributing/README.md

        ```
        pre-commit install
        ```
-   At this point, `pre-commit` will be applied on staged files whenever you run `git commit`.
+   At this point, `pre-commit` will be applied on staged files whenever you run `git commit` for this repository.
 If pre-commit checks fail, you should have unstaged changes with `pre-commit` formatting applied.
 Inspect the changes with `git diff`, and if they look good, add the modified files with `git add` before running `git commit` again.
 2. For a smooth reviewing process, familiarize yourself with the [contribution and review standards](#contribution-and-review-standards) below.